 White Linen Lawn - $25.00 yd.

-Lawn was a delicate linen used for shirts, handkerchiefs, ruffles, aprons and caps.
+Lawn, such as this White Linen Lawn, was a delicate linen used for shirts, handkerchiefs, ruffles, aprons and caps.
 "Lawn closely resembles cambric but is thinner and finer" (Textiles in America by Montgomery pp 275).

 - Selvage has writing that is located about 5/8 inches in from the selvage edge.

 - Great for other time periods where linen is desirable and wonderful for your next modern make, too!

 - 100% Italian Linen, 3.
 4 ounces 58 inches wide.